steveculshaw/brindlewoodbay/README.md

 Next day head over to Mucky Point ...<br>

 * Deschain's Gas
-* Golden Ball road house
+* Golden Bull road house
   * originally a lodge for a group of spiritualists in the 20's, with a ouija board
   * Tara Hill, tavern keeper
     * not from the area ... was on holiday and found love